niuzaisheng/AttExplainer/README.md

 # AttExplainer

-Code for "AttExplainer: Explain Transformer Attention by ReinforcementLearning".
+Code for "AttExplainer:  Explain Transformer via Attention by Reinforcement Learning".

 First installation of the relevant package.